 Three moments still stand out for me.
 The first was the opportunity to work with UpBeat was fantastic, being able to work with other organisations was a very enjoyable and worthwhile experience.

 The next was a forest school session that we had with one of the academics Linda Davidge-Smith.
 Having a day in the forest school area to learn how to use the outdoor area in our own teaching was brilliant, toasting marshmallows on the fire that we made was a bonus too and I still have the bow and arrow that we made out of wood.

 The final moment has to be graduation!
 To be able to celebrate my achievement of getting my teaching degree and a job with friends, family and academics was the best experience of my life so far and one that will never be forgotten.

 I simply wouldn’t be doing the job I’m doing now if it wasn’t for my teacher training degree at University of South Wales.
 Anybody that is thinking of being a teacher and has the commitment to the profession should definitely apply to study at USW.
-It offers so much and would be a fantastic place to study for anybody."
+It offers so much and is a fantastic place to study."